Template Toolkit Tools

 Parsing JSON structures $tools.parseJSON()

-This tool allows you to deserialize data in JSON format into variables (an object) available in the template.
+This tool allows you to deserialize JSON format data into variables (object) accessible in the template.
 Example of use:

 [% tools.parseJSON(data) %]

-After deserialization, you can refer to the keys from the received object as to ordinary variables and arrays.
+After deserialization, the keys from the obtained object can be accessed as normal variables and arrays.

-If a string with invalid JSON is specified as an argument, the scraper will write an error to $tools.error
+If a string with invalid JSON is specified as an argument, the scraper will record an error in $tools.error

 .

-This tool automatically converts values to CSV format and adds a line break, so it is enough to list the necessary variables in the result format, and the output will be a valid CSV file ready for import into Google Docs/Excel/etc.
+This tool automatically converts values to CSV format and adds a line break, thus in the result format it is enough to list the required variables, and the output will be a valid CSV file, ready for import into Google Docs / Excel / etc.

 [% tools.CSVline(query, p1.serp.0.link, p2.title) %]